linz/imagery/docs/issues/webp-compression-alpha.md

 LINZ stores its Aerial Imagery as lossless WebP as it provides the best storage size for lossless RGB(A) imagery.

-When creating tiffs using WebP Lossless compression and GDAL <= 3.7.0, to improve compression levels the webp encoder will write garbage values into the R, G and B values when the pixel is full alpha.
+When creating tiffs using WebP Lossless compression and GDAL <= 3.7.0, to improve compression levels the webp encoder will write invalid values into the R, G and B values when the pixel is full alpha.

 What this means is anywhere `alpha = 255` the `R` `G` and `B` values are not to be trusted and should be `0`

-With the alpha layer disabled the garbage RGB values can be seen on the right side of the imagery.
+With the alpha layer disabled the invalid RGB values can be seen on the right side of the imagery.

 ![Example with alpha disabled](../img/webp/2023-07-3.7.0-webp-lossless-noalpha.jpeg)